araujocode/araujocode/README.md

   - 🌱 I’m currently studying Systems Analysis and Development at Facens University.

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work as a Software Engineer.

   - 🚀 Let's make a project together!
 </p>